word2web/fosforo/src/pages/about.md

 Some of these roles have been via my company Word2Web Ltd (Company number 13390874) which is still open for business.

 Before becoming a contractor (the best career decision of my life so far) I worked in corporate communications for a large UK charity and the NHS.
-Before that I worked as a website content editor in the days when updating websites for a living was a novelty.

-...And before that (sshhhhh!)
+Before that I worked as a website content editor in the days when updating websites for a living was a novelty...And before that (sshhhhh!)
 I was a librarian. 🤫 📚

 So there have been a few career changes so far and given the pace of change these days there may be more to come.
 I'm [still learning](/learning-odyssey/) as I go.